-Overall, higher revenues are mainly due to macroeconomic effects (mainly associated with exchange rate) and regulatory effect on assets not included in the 2020-2023 tariff process (explained below) partially offset by an accounting effect generated by the registration of the contract for the start-up of the transmission solution for the Quebrada Blanca 2 mine, where the works in progress are counted as leasing, generating a one-time accounting effect.
+Overall, revenues were positively affected by macroeconomic effects (mainly associated with exchange rate) and regulatory effect on assets not included in the 2020-2023 tariff process (explained below) offset by an accounting effect generated by the registration of the contract for the commissioning of the transmission solution for the Quebrada Blanca 2 mine, where the works in progress are counted as leasing, generating a one-time accounting effect of higher revenues, and other operational provisions.
 During March 2024, the Final Interperiod Report was published (the first time that this process has been carried out), which approves the price of facilities that to date only had a reference value to the current decree and includes an inventory of old assets that had not initially been considered in the 2020-2023 rates.
-This considers a retroactive effect from 2020.
+This considers a retroactive effect of higher revenues from 2020.